HORC-Lab/turtlebot3_navproject_public/README.md

-# HORC LAB Swarm Robotics Turtlebot3
+# HORC LAB Robotics Turtlebot3

-This repository is intended for use on the Turtlebot3 burger only.
-No remote PC use.
+This branch (burger-deploy-final) is intended for use on the Turtlebot3 burger only, no remote PC use.
+It contains the basic packages required for Turtlebot3 operation and is intended for general Turtlebot3 use.

 ---
 This project contains the following list of `ROS2` packages: